STAR Park Staff

 Marketing Specialist & Web Designer

-Miranda Ferris is currently a senior at Texas State where she is pursuing her B.S. in Public Relations and Mass Communication with a minor in Political Communication.
-She serves as the Marketing Specialist and Web Designer for STAR Park, where she is responsible for website management, social media upkeep for STAR Park and STAR Park clients, creating marketing materials, and working with University Marketing to ensure all marketing materials are within University guidelines.
+Austin Hall is currently a junior at Texas State where he is pursuing his B.S. in Advertising and Mass Communication with a minor in Business Administration.
+He serves as the Marketing Specialist and Web Designer for STAR Park.
+He is responsible for website management, social media upkeep, and event planning for STAR Park and STAR Park clients.
+He creates marketing materials, and works with University Marketing to ensure all marketing materials are within University guidelines.